Tsuki321/Nexadomus/README.md

 2. Open the project in Android Studio
 3. Build and run the application

+## Downloading Latest APK

+You can download the latest build directly from GitHub Actions:

+1. Go to the [Actions tab](https://github.com/Tsuki321/Nexadomus/actions) in the repository
+2. Click on the most recent successful workflow run
+3. Scroll down to the "Artifacts" section at the bottom of the page
+4. Click on "nexadomus-app" to download the APK

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.